trillianx/machine_learning_notes/Mathematics_of_ML/Mathematics_of_ML_Part_01.md

 If we have a system of linear equation of two variables, $x_1, x_2$, such as these:

 <img src="Mathematics_of_ML_Part_01.assets/image-20210304103746600.png" alt="image-20210304103746600" style="zoom:67%;" />
 each linear equation defines a line on the $x_1x_2$-plane.
 The solution space of a system of two linear equations with two variables can be geometrically interpreted as the intersection of two lines.
-Every linear equation represents a line:
+Every point on the line satsifies that linear equation while the points at the intersection of the two lines satisfy both equations.

 <img src="Mathematics_of_ML_Part_01.assets/image-20210304102828797.png" alt="image-20210304102828797" style="zoom:67%;" />

-Similarly for 3D, each linear equation determines a plane in 3D space.
-When these planes intersect, those value satisfy all linear equations at the same time.
+Similarly in three dimensions, each linear equation determines a plane in 3D space.
+When these planes intersect, those values satisfy all linear equations.

 In general, for a real-valued system of linear equations we can obtain: